umn-msi/msi-ood-config/MOTD.md

-##### Important Notice For Notebook Users!

-During the June maintenance, the stand-alone Jupyter Notebooks service was retired.
-You have been redirected to our OnDemand service which can launch notebooks through an [interactive app](https://ondemand.msi.umn.edu/pun/sys/dashboard/batch_connect/sys/bc_msi_jupyter/session_contexts/new).

-##### Welcome

 Open OnDemand is a web-based portal for interactive access to MSI’s compute clusters.
 You can access your MSI files, view your current jobs on the MSI clusters, and access a command line or interactive desktop on a cluster compute node, with configurable memory and compute resources.
 You also have access to a set of familiar servers, interactive development environments, and graphical user interfaces that have been adapted to use the Open OnDemand platform.

 For more information about Open OnDemand at MSI, please visit https://www.msi.umn.edu/content/using-openondemand